Powerlated/ShareControl/README.md

 # ShareControl
-Control mode of creativity.
+A plugin to control players in creative mode.

-Official source code.
+Powerlated's fork.

 ##Features

 - MySQL and SQLite support
 - Block place/break and item use
 - Disable item drop/pickup
-- Disable TnT Explosion
+- Disable TNT Explosions
-- Disable inventory interact
+- Disable inventory interaction
-- Disable pvp and mob attacking
+- Disable PVP and mob attacking
-- Disable SnowGolem and IronGolem creation
+- Disable Snow Golem and IronGolem creation
-- Disable Creature and Chicken Eggs
+- Disable Mob and Chicken Eggs
-- Separate inventories to survival/creative/adventure, also, save your survival status and restores it when you back from creative.
+- Separate inventories for survival/creative/adventure, also, save your survival status and restores it when you back from creative.
-- If a block was placed by an creative, you can choose to nodrop or to be protected.
+- If a block was placed by a player in creative mode, you can choose to not drop it or to protect it.
-- Much More!
+- And a lot more!

 ##Configuration (config.yml)
 ```YAML